 What Is A Rare Disease?

-For further information on specific rare diseases please see Orphanet, the portal for rare diseases and orphan drugs, or check the A-Z Rare Disease Patient Organisations List of all the RVA member patient organisations.
+For information about specific rare diseases, please see Orphanet, the portal for rare diseases and orphan drugs.
+You can also check RVA’s A-Z list of rare disease support organisations.